raspberry-pi-nano

 You can reactivate the bar with the same key combination.

-In this post we will see the keyboard shortcuts converted to Ctrl+ and Alt+.
-Although purists of Linux might have a heart attack at not seeing ^ and M-, the view of others appreciates it :)
+In this post, we will see keyboard shortcuts converted to Ctrl+ and Alt+.
+Although it might give Linux purists a heart attack not to see ^ and M-, everyone else’s eyes will thank you :)

-As an alternative to the Ctrl and Alt keys in Nano, the Esc key can be used.
-In this case, it is not necessary to press the key combination simultaneously.
+As an alternative to the Ctrl and Alt keys, in Nano you can use the Esc key.
+In this case, you don’t need to press the key combination simultaneously.

-• Pressing Esc and then ‘key’ is equivalent to pressing Ctrl+‘key’
+• Press Esc and then ‘key’ is equivalent to pressing Ctrl+‘key’

-• Pressing Esc twice and then ‘key’ is equivalent to pressing Alt+‘key’
+• Press Esc twice and then ‘key’ is equivalent to pressing Alt+‘key’

-To open or create a file, in a command line we write:
+To open or create a file, in a command console we type:

 nano [file-name]